The British Library Add MS 11608: A Source of 17th Century English Songs and Ornamentation

 Text from Torquato Tasso’s Canto XII of his epic poem "Gerusalemme Liberata" (Jerusalem Delivered), first published in 1581.

-The manuscript also contains English songs with highly ornamented vocal divisions, such as Robert Johnson's "Care-charming sleep," and "Woods, rocks and mountains," Thomas Brewer's "O that mine eyes," and John Wilson's "Take, o take those lips away."
+The manuscript also contains English songs with highly ornamented vocal divisions, such as Robert Johnson's “Care-charming sleep,” and ⏵︎ “Woods, rocks and mountains,” Thomas Brewer's "O that mine eyes," and John Wilson's "Take, o take those lips away."
 The divisions in these songs, influenced by Italian models, are expressive in a restrained English tradition, making them less spectacular than Italian models but more likely to convey intense emotion.
 The florid style of divisions is not restricted to the Italian settings but is also found in many of the English songs.

-Of these four songs, "Care-charming sleep" is the most florid, with divisions forming elaborate arabesques around the basic melodic outline.
+Of these four songs, ⏵︎ “Care-charming sleep” is the most florid, with divisions forming elaborate arabesques around the basic melodic outline.
 The notation of the rhythm is only approximate, and a value of a crotchet is often ornamented with seven or nine semiquavers.
 The ornamentation is not pictorial, but the divisions are expressive in a general sense.
-This is particularly well illustrated in the passionate sacred song "O that mine eyes," in which the divisions greatly increase the overall intensity of the song.
+This is particularly well illustrated in the passionate sacred song ⏵︎ “O that mine eyes, in which the divisions greatly increase the overall intensity of the song.

 "Care-charming sleep", a song in The Tragedy of Valentinian by Beaumont & Fletcher, 1647.